-The fund considers that quoted equities and highly liquid bonds have been valued at Level 1.
+The Fund considers that quoted equities and highly liquid bonds have been valued at Level 1.
 Further, pooled investment vehicles are classified as Level 2 as these instrument's valuation are less frequently traded and prices for underlying assets are derived from independent valuation techniques.
-During the year, the fund invested in private equity holdings, which, due to their opaque and unobservable valuation technique, have been classified as Level 3.
-No sensitivity analysis has been disclosed for Level 3 investments on the basis that the value is not material as at 31 March 2019.
+During the year, the Fund invested in infrastructure holdings, which, due to their opaque and unobservable valuation technique, have been classified as Level 3.
+Also, given the uncertainty surrounding the valuation of pooled property investments, Management made a decision to move these investments from level 2 to level 3 during the year.